snip/OGN-receiver-RPI-image/imageCreationSteps.md

 ## TODO: Manage firstboot ?
 * To create hosts ssh keys on rw SD card.
 Then activate RO?
 * In any cases root's ssh keys need to be the same for autossh remote admin.
-* We need to expendand FS at first boot
+* We need to expend FS at first boot
 ## TODO: Add nightly reboot
 * how to get local time?